Filters

 Accepting New Patients

-Lawrence Appel is an Internal Medicine provider in Baltimore, Maryland.
-Dr. Appel and is rated as a Distinguished provider by MediFind in the treatment of Familial Dysautonomia.
-His top areas of expertise are Hypertension, Orthostatic Hypotension, Low Blood Pressure, and Chronic Kidney Disease.
+Lawrence Appel is a primary care provider, practicing in Internal Medicine in Baltimore, Maryland.
+Dr. Appel is rated as a Distinguished provider by MediFind in the treatment of Familial Dysautonomia.
+His top areas of expertise are Hypertension, Orthostatic Hypotension, Low Blood Pressure, and Familial Dysautonomia.
 Dr. Appel is currently accepting new patients.

 Baltimore, MD